LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/our-own-functions/README.md

 ## Why write your own functions?

 Why would we do this?
-There are two main reasons: it can save us time when we’re first writing code, and also save us time when we have to change or debug it.
+There are two main reasons: it can save us from writing repeitive code, and also save us time when we have to change or debug it.

 As an example of the first point, we might write a program that takes in three strings, and outputs the lengths of each.
 Without using functions, we could do this with loops: